 Silk Is The Soul

-360 video, mixed-media, groups of young people, heritage sites
+360 video, mixed-media installation, interventions by groups of young people in heritage sites

 Funded by the National Lottery Heritage Fund, Cheshire East Council and the Esmee Fairbairn Foundation, with support from Macclesfield’s Silk Museum, Cheshire East Library (Macclesfield), Cheshire Archives & Local Studies Centre, Barnaby Festival and Treacle Market.

 Silk is the Soul is a 360 video exploring the silk heritage of Macclesfield with a new perspective.

 Derelict mills left behind from the peak of the industrial revolution become the backdrop for a series of interventions, performed by young people from the town, and using silk processes as inspiration.

 I would make people feel good about who they are.